DanielCardeal/scheduly/docs/model.md

 ### Offerings' information

++ `class/4(course id, offering group, weekday, period)`

+  Schedule a class of a given course to a weekday

 + `lecturer/3(course id, offering group, teacher id)`

   Assign `teacher` as the lecturer of `course` in this given semester.
 Note that there could be multiple instances for a same course/offering group, which means more than one teacher is assigned to the same class.

-+ `class/4(course id, offering group, weekday, period)`
++ `primary_lecturer/3(course id, offering group, teacher id)`

-  Schedule a class of a given course to a weekday
+  Mark a teacher as the primary teacher for a course.
+The primary teacher for a course is the teacher with the lowest availability between all the lecturers of a class.

 + `conflict/6(first course id, first course group, second course group, second course group, weekday, period)`